-Similarly, the blockchain technology that emerged from a single cryptocurrency network (Bitcoin) has grown exponentially throughout the last decade with thousands of blockchain networks and trillions of market cap.
-Can this technology be scaled to support a global user-base without compromising the network security or decentralization?
+Similarly, the blockchain technology that emerged from a single cryptocurrency network (Bitcoin) has grown exponentially throughout the last decade, with thousands of blockchain networks and trillions of market cap.
+Can this technology be scaled to support a global user base without compromising network security or decentralization?

 Well, that’s where the trilemma of blockchain technology comes into the picture.
 Coined by Vitalik Butterin and Trent McConaghy, the scalability trilemma essentially refers to the current reality of blockchain networks that fail to possess all three properties:

-Hence, the biggest blockchain networks at this moment suffer from the lack of either one of these properties.
+Hence, the biggest blockchain networks now suffer from the lack of either of these properties.
 For example, Ethereum and Bitcoin network lacks scalability, whereas the Binance Smart Chain lacks true decentralization.

 However, regardless of this trilemma, various blockchain projects and think tanks behind them have proposed and deployed various scalability solutions.
 Let’s discuss these different blockchain scaling solutions.

-In this article, we’ll be introducing types of scaling solutions and in further articles, we’ll delve deeper into specific solutions.
-Basically, all the scalability solutions can be categorized into two distinct categories that are:
+In this article, we’ll be introducing types of scaling solutions, and in further articles, we’ll delve deeper into specific solutions.
+All the scalability solutions can be categorized into two distinct categories that are: